amsify42/phpattern/README.md

-# phpattern
+# PHPattern
-Framework for developing PHP applications.
+Simple framework for building APIs in PHP.